We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - sewing tissue from another site onto the ulcer

 - cutting the nerve that controls stomach acid production

 Complications from stomach ulcers such as bleeding or perforation are rare.
 Either of these complications requires urgent medical attention.

-Doctors follow the symptoms of a stomach ulcer by asking questions about how the pain feels, where and when it happens, and how frequent and long-lasting it has been.
+Doctors follow the symptoms of a stomach ulcer by asking questions about how the pain feels, where and when it happens, and how frequent and long lasting it has been.

-- Barium enema: This is a thick liquid that allows X-rays to be taken of the gut.
+The barium enema test involves using a thick liquid that allows X-rays to be taken of the gut.

-Perforation, or a hole in the stomach, is also an emergency.
+Perforation is also an emergency.
 Without quick treatment, the wall of the stomach can become infected.
 Sudden stomach pain that gets worse can indicate perforation, and any signs of being very unwell with infection need treatment as soon as possible.